ImagineCemeteries/ImagineCemeteries/240326_Manual/240902_dark_cloud.md

 - It appears to be above us and come down through the roof in pipe-like energetic tentacles
 - It is slow moving, if you quickly side step you can move away from it
 - You can antagonize it to bait it
-- it has a connection to YOU, your human, your humans social circle, the other spirits and their spirits too
+- it has a connection to YOU, your human, your human's social circle, the other spirits and their spirits too
 - Just an unchecked problem that has been going on for way too long

 # A dark cloud is not only hanging over your head, it is a sentient spiritual species.
-- Hay fever, granny's pillow

 cord (cord cutting)
 rope
 string